 In addition to these steps, remember that too much change at once can deeply affect a team.
 Switching things up to focus heavily on the company’s top 20 percent of problems without an organizational plan can cause team members to stress.
 Make sure to practice strong change management by explaining the why behind any changes.
 Also, explain the how and when of these adjustments.
-As a leader, it’s important to provide more answers than questions.
+As a leader and a guide, it’s important to give more answers than questions.

-When using the Pareto Principle to increase success, think about what kind of work you do as an entrepreneur or leader that truly makes a difference.
+When executing the 80/20 rule, stay focused on what you do as an entrepreneur or leader that truly makes a difference.
 As leadership expert John C. Maxwell says, “If you want to do a few small things right, do them yourself.
 If you want to do great things and make a big impact, learn to delegate.”
-Without this leadership quality, business owners will find themselves mired in work that doesn’t help the company scale to the next level.
+Without this leadership quality, business owners will find themselves mired in work throughout the day that doesn’t help the company scale to the next level.
 Time is one of an entrepreneur’s greatest assets.
-Remember, how you use it can either make or break your business.
+Remember, how you use it can either make or break your organization.